phoenix911/bookmyshow/README.md

 # bookmyshow

-this is a bookmyshow reminder app.

-this app reminds you when a ticket is online for a certain date

-this was written to remind star wars timing in hyderabad
+this is a bookmyshow reminder app. this app reminds you when a ticket is online for a certain date this was written to remind star wars timing in hyderabad make sure to change URL and put your date in the if loop

            _____________________   _______      ___________
           .g""""""""""""""""""""""] j""""""],    j["""""""""""""Q.